Data Protection Policy

 CONDITIONS FOR PROCESSING

-The Council will ensure any use of personal data is justified using at least one of the conditions for processing and this will be specifically documented.
-All staff who are responsible for processing personal data will be aware of the conditions for processing.
-The conditions for processing will be available to data subjects in the form of a privacy notice.
+Any use of personal data must be justified using at least one of the lawful and legitimate bases for processing.
+All staff who are responsible for processing personal data will be aware of the bases for processing personal data.
+The lawful bases for processing personal data are available to data subjects in the privacy policy.

 JUSTIFICATION FOR PERSONAL DATA

-We will document the additional justification for the processing of sensitive data and will ensure any biometric and genetic data is considered sensitive.
+The additional justification for the processing of sensitive personal data will be documented and it will be ensured that any biometric and genetic data are considered to be sensitive data.

 CONSENT

-The data that we collect is subject to active consent by the data subject.
-This consent can be revoked at any time.
+The data that we collect may be subject to active consent by the data subject.
+Such a consent can be revoked at any time.

 DATA PORTABILITY

-Upon request, a data subject should have the right to receive a copy of their data in a structured format.
+Upon request, a data subject has the right to receive a copy of their data in a structured format.
 These requests should be processed within one month, provided there is no undue burden and it does not compromise the privacy of other individuals.
-A data subject may also request that their data is transferred directly to another system.
+A data subject may also request that their data is transferred directly to another controller.
 This must be done for free.

 RIGHT TO BE FORGOTTEN

-Privacy by design is an approach to projects that promote privacy and data protection compliance from the start.
-The DPO will be responsible for conducting Privacy Impact Assessments and ensuring that all IT projects commence with a privacy plan.
+The DPO will be responsible for conducting any Privacy Impact Assessments and ensuring any relevant projects commence with a privacy plan.

 When relevant, and when it does not have a negative impact on the data subject, privacy settings will be set to the most private by default.